steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

      void ReceivePacket (Ptr<Socket> socket)
      {
-       // Receiver actions when a packet is received on its socket }
+       // Receiver actions performed when a packet is received on its socket }

      void GenerateTraffic (Ptr<Socket> socket, Time pktInterval)